aloneInEntropy/game-projects/Dead Overlap/Brackeys Game Jam 2023.2/A Mystery Game.md

 # Plot
 The year is 1989.
-A cold case has recently received new evidence in the form of a confession.
+A cold case has recently received new evidence in the form of a death of a prior suspect.
 In 1984, a man named Makoto Bourdain died under mysterious circumstances.
 You play as the great detective, Marceline Ren, as you try to figure out which of eight suspects murdered Makoto.

 You have the ability to dive into people's memories, with restraint applied by group you work with, the Patchwork Collective.
 From there, you can talk to different suspects in the past and gather clues.
 Find out who murdered Makoto.